peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 		- Oz tells Mabel that she will have to make difficult decisions when she's queen, and Mabel decides to help her, with Hymn assisting with their Levitate spell
 - The party sits around sharing a drink from Oz's pilfered flask of infinite liquor and take in the day as the town collapses before them
 - Pill asks if they did the right thing since all of the townspeople died
-	- Hymn says that they were all already dead to begin with
+	- Hymn says that they were all already dead to begin with, and that the priest had attacked Oz first
 	- Pill comes to the conclusion that power and might are everything, despite the party's best efforts to dissuade him
 	- Hymn tells them about how badly they were fucked in up the battle, but how they weren't scared because they had belief in their friendships
 	- Oz says that if he doesn't feel like they're doing the right thing he could leave and take his severance pay, and Pill panics at the word "severance"